Scratching Visual Transformer's Back with Uniform Attention: Abstract

 \section{Abstract}

-The favorable performance of Vision Transformers (ViTs) is often attributed to the multi-head self-attention ($\msa$).
-The $\msa$ enables global interactions at each layer of a ViT model, which is a contrasting feature against Convolutional Neural Networks (CNNs) that gradually increase the range of interaction across multiple layers.
-We study the role of the density of the attention.
-Our preliminary analyses suggest that the spatial interactions of attention maps are close to dense interactions rather than sparse ones.
-This is a curious phenomenon, as dense attention maps are harder for the model to learn due to steeper softmax gradients around them.
-We interpret this as a strong preference for ViT models to include dense interaction.
-We thus manually insert the uniform attention to each layer of ViT models to supply the much needed dense interactions.
+The favorable performance of Vision Transformers (ViTs) is often attributed to the multi-head self-attention ($\msa$), which enables global interactions at each layer of a ViT model.
+Previous works acknowledge the property of long-range dependency for the effectiveness in $\msa$.
+In this work, we study the role of $\msa$ in terms of the different axis, density.
+Our preliminary analyses suggest that the spatial interactions of learned attention maps are close to dense interactions rather than sparse ones.
+This is a curious phenomenon because dense attention maps are harder for the model to learn due to $\softmax$.
+We interpret this opposite behavior against $\softmax$ as a strong preference for the ViT models to include dense interaction.
+We thus manually insert the dense uniform attention to each layer of the ViT models to supply the much-needed dense interactions.
 We call this method Context Broadcasting, $\gs$.
-We observe that the inclusion of $\gs$ reduces the degree of density in the original attention maps and increases both the capacity and generalizability of the ViT models. $\gs$ incurs negligible costs: 1 line in your model code, no additional parameters, and minimal extra operations.
+Our study demonstrates the inclusion of $\gs$ takes the role of dense attention and thereby reduces the degree of density in the original attention maps by complying $\softmax$ in $\msa$.
+We also show that, with negligible costs of $\gs$ (1 line in your model code and no additional parameters), both the capacity and generalizability of the ViT models are increased.